The Process and Needed Documents

 Level of Care Determination

-DD Level of Care is based on the level of care needed to live in an Intermediate Care Facility for individuals with Developmental Disabilities (ICF/DD).
+DD Level of Care is based on the level of care needed to live in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID).

-The Developmental Index is the assessment tool currently used to determine Level of Care.
+The interRAI is the assessment tool used to determine ICF-IID Level of Care and funding.